-Emergency SMS Text Messaging System For Schools and Campuses
+Emergency Notification System For Schools and Campuses

 A college campus is like a very small town with a very young population.
 Trying to alert this large group of college students, their parents, and your faculty and staff in the event of an emergency can be a complicated and time-consuming task.
 In order to best protect its population, a campus needs to find a fast and convenient way of staying in touch with them.

 College students — and high school students — are more inclined to check a text message immediately as opposed to a voicemail, email, or even a phone call.

 For this reason, many campus administrations are searching for ways to alert their students using this preferred method of communication.
 As they implement emergency alert systems with SMS text messages they find that this method works better than any other used in the past for a variety of reasons:

 - You will be hard-pressed to find a kid roaming your campus without a cell phone and experience with using SMS text messaging.
 Whether in class or in the cafeteria, one buzz from their pocket and they are pulling out their cell to check and see who is sending them a message.

 - A keyword in place of a phone number as the SMS sender lets your student body instantly know that this is emergency information that needs to be read immediately.
 Seeing that a message is coming from “UCLA ALERT” will let the student know that there is a campus emergency.

 - With a text message, you are assured that the alert is clear and easy to understand.
 A college campus is a noisy place where important details may be missed in a voice message.
 Having the alert written out allows the recipients to easily review what steps they need to be taking to protect themselves from harm.